fusion94/Go-FilamentSamples/README.md

 | :-------------------: | :-----------------------: |
 | ![](docs/samples.png) | ![](docs/samples_box.png) |

-We've all come across like 100 different 3D print filament samples, but most require you to either request new ones from the author, or you need the special commercial CAD tool to go into the parameters and change the text yourself.
+We've all encountered dozens of 3D print filament samples, but most require you to either request new ones from the creator or use a specialized commercial CAD tool to adjust the parameters and change the text.

-This generator is based on OpenSCAD, a completely free 'programmable' CAD tool.
-But OpenSCAD is scary to 95% of all users because it essentially forces you to program your CAD model.
-Usually this is also not what I do, but for such samples this is the ideal approach.
+This generator, however, is built on OpenSCAD, a completely free 'programmable' CAD tool.
+Now, OpenSCAD can be intimidating for most users since it involves programming your CAD model.
+While that's usually not how I work either, for this type of sample creation, it's the perfect approach.

-So how is this any good?
-Easy: The packaged `gen_samples.py` script just reads a `samples.csv` file, where you can put in your list of samples you would like.
-No programming skills required.
+So, why is this useful?
+Simple: the included `gen_samples.py` script reads from a `samples.csv` file where you can list the samples you want.
+No coding skills needed!

 ## How To